 When the KC Irish Center relocated to Drexel Hall in 2016, discussion soon started about of music classes.
 So what was the result?
 After a three year hiatus, we are very exited to re-launch the Kansas City School of Irish Music at the new Kansas City Irish Center.
 The first class was offered in late January of 2019!
 Just as in the 2013-2015 group classes, our six-week tune-learning class focuses on teaching tunes played in Irish sessions, both local ones and those around the globe.
 We set out the basic melody, the “bones” of the tunes, phrase by phrase, and then discuss and illustrate some variations if time permits.
 Our beginning bodhrán class provides a starting point for playing the traditional Irish drum in sessions.
 The goal of these classes is to get you started on the joyful road toward playing in any session, anywhere in the world!

-Please be aware, that though 2019 is our relaunch of group tune-learning classes and beginning bodhrán, we are making plans within plans!
-You can expect the school to build over the next few years.
-Also, depending on interest/requests, we plan on adding classes for guitar/bouzouki backing in the near future.
+Please be aware, that though 2019 is our relaunch of group tune-learning classes and beginning bodhrán, we are not holding classes in 2020 due to Covid-19.
+You can expect the school to build over the next few years, beginning again in 2021.
+Also, depending on interest/requests, we plan on adding classes for guitar/bouzouki backing once we get going again.
 We are also anticipating adding one-on-one classes on various instruments, with a number of different instructors; and eventually classes in other genres of traditional music!
 Remember, your requests and your feedback will be very important as we move forward.
 So, thank you in advance!